qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

 qooxdoo mobile.
 You have seen how easy it is to develop qooxdoo mobile applications when you are familiar with qooxdoo.
 There are only some new concepts (e.g. Pages) to learn and you are good to go.
 All qooxdoo mobile applications work on Android and iOS devices.

-Just have a look on the great `PhoneGap`_ project, which will enable you to deploy native applications, that run the qooxdoo mobile JavaScript code in an wrapped native browser, in the App Stores or directly on your mobile device.
+:doc:`%{Mobile} Deployment with Apache Cordova <deployment>`

 .. _Twitter: http://twitter.com/
 .. _qooxdoo mobile: http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.mobile